Is it possible to be everywhere at the same time?

 For instance, have you ever had a super-irritating advertising jingle stuck in your head?
 And, when that jingle was stuck in your head, did you know the brand who were responsible for it?

 At that moment, that annoying song was increasing that brand’s presence.
-If you needed a product or solution from that industry (at that time), you’d be much more likely to buy from them because you were carrying their marketing message around with you.
+If you need a product or solution from that industry (at that time), you’d be much more likely to buy from them because you were carrying their marketing message around with you.

 Here’s an example of a company that went from unknown to very-almost-omnipresent with the help of that very tactic: